-At the time of European settlement, Te Ahumairangi Hill was densely forested but there was less of this tall forest cover in the area now occupied by the three parks.
+At the time of European settlement Te Ahumairangi Hill was densely forested but there was less of this tall forest cover in the area now occupied by the three parks.
 Coastal broadleaf and/or podocarp broadleaf forest was found mainly in the damper gullies of the Wesleyan Reserve land, and on the south face and parts of the north face of the Magpie Hill/Glenmore slopes.
-The valley now occupied by Anderson Park was probably also forested, as a large matai is known to have been there.
-The remainder of the reserve land, including the Salamanca slope and cemetery, was clad mainly in tall kanuka/manuka shrubland which, from its height, would have been at least 90 years old.
+The valley now occupied by Anderson Park was probably also forested as a large matai is known to have been there.
+The remainder of the reserve land, including the Salamanca slope and cemetery, was clad mainly in tall kanuka / manuka shrubland which, from its height, would have been at least 90 years old.

 Although the tall forest species did not survive, significant remnants of the original native forest remain in the Wellington Botanic Garden.
-Areas of secondary native bush are now regenerating in the gullies at Bolton Street Cemetery.
-Both Gardens now contain extensive introduced plantings including formal displays and plant collections at the Wellington Botanic Garden and 'old world' semi-naturalised garden plants from the 19th century at Bolton Street Cemetery.
-Historic conifers are a dominant feature in both Gardens.
+Areas of secondary native bush are now regenerating in the gullies at Bolton Street Memorial Park.
+Both botanic gardens now contain extensive introduced plantings including formal displays and plant collections at the Wellington Botanic Garden and 'old world' semi-naturalised garden plants from the nineteenth century at the Bolton Street Memorial Park.
+Historic conifers are a dominant feature in both botanic gardens.

-4.1 PLANT COLLECTIONS
+4.1 Plant collections